marcverhagen/cs217b/code/web-services/graphql/example1/readme.md

 curl 127.0.0.1:5000/graphql -H 'content-type: application/json' -X POST -d@query-SelectPost.json
 ```

-Which will have the sam eresult as above.
+Which will have the same result as above.